AIR CONDITIONING REPAIR

 Within Chiller Shell & Tube Condenser systems water / glycol generally flows through the internal tube bundles, which during normal operation are designed for a given fouling factor to maintain sufficient refrigerant heat transfer.
 Depending on the frequency and specification of system water treatment over time the water / glycol leaves deposits within the tube bundle that build up, reducing heat transfer and flow rates that impact system performance.

-Our Air Conditioning Shell & Tube Coil Cleaning Repair Service removes deposited contaminants and unblocks the tubes, bringing your system back online by improving heat transfer.
+Our Air Conditioning Shell & Tube Coil Cleaning Repair Service works with clients to identify solutions for removing deposited contaminants and unblocking the tube, bringing your system back online by improving heat transfer.

 AIR CONDITIONING FAN COIL REPAIR

-We cover all types of Indoor Air Conditioning Fan Coil Unit Repairs.
+We work with clients to manage all types of Indoor Air Conditioning Fan Coil Unit Repairs.
 These range from Wall Mounted Units, Floor Mounted Units, Four Way Cassette Units, Concealed Ducted Units to large Centralised Air Handling Units.

-Whether your system is tripping on a pressure drop fault due to failed fans, filters, electrical controls or you have water leaks due to faulty condensate pumps, blocked drains pans or drains our engineers we can help.
+Whether your system is tripping on a pressure drop fault due to failed fans, filters, electrical controls or you have water leaks due to faulty condensate pumps, blocked drains pans or drains our network of engineers can help.

-Following our initial investigation we would also recommend relevant planned preventative maintenance actions including industry specific FCU tasks, filter cleaning and reviewing filter types to reduce the risk of future system failures.
+Following initial investigation relevant new planned preventative maintenance actions including industry specific FCU tasks, filter cleaning and reviewing filter types to reduce the risk of future system failures are recommended to reduce reoccurance.

 AIR CONDITIONING CONDENSER FAN REPAIR / EVAPORATOR FAN REPAIR